JannieI/canvas-workstation-V3/src/docs/roadmap.md

     - Window
         - add this!
         - How to show comparison between current and previous period ?
+See https://support.google.com/datastudio/answer/9272806?utm_medium=email&utm_source=newsletter&utm_campaign=maydatastudio&utm_content=en#date_comparison
         - Make rank without a GroupBy field - is there a use case for this?

     - Filters